In this post under JJWT I will show with example how to check whether a JWT is secured or not.

 7 public static void main(String[] args) {

-8 JwtParserBuilder jwtParserBuilder = Jwts.parserBuilder();
+8 JwtParserBuilder jwtParserBuilder = Jwts.parser();

 9 JwtParser jwtParser = jwtParserBuilder.build();